M0ck1ngjay178/Intel_8085_Single_Board_Computer/README.md

 # Completed with Dr. Pyzdrowski and the PennWest California SBC Group (Spring Semester 2024)

 #=========================SBC PROJECT SKILLS======================#
-- Read through the data sheets and understand the components.
+- Reading/ Interpreting Electrical Component Datasheets
-- Design/Draw a schematic of the SBC based on the datasheets.
+- Design/Draw a Schematic, Wiring Diagram, PCB Layout of the SBC based on the datasheets
-- Solder components onto a protoboard and wire wrap the data, control, and address lines.
+- Solder components onto a protoboard and wire wrap the data, control, and address lines
+- Program/Debug wiring/UARTs
-- Debug wiring & write an assembly operating system
+- Program/Debug an assembly operating system for the SBC
 #===================================================================#

 #=======================MINIMAL SYSTEM==============================#